sicss-korea/group-practices/03_mass_collaboration/guidelines.md

 ## Discussion

-1. How is prediction different from description or causation?
+* 1. How is prediction different from description or causation?
-2. Read the PNAS paper (https://www.pnas.org/doi/10.1073/pnas.1915006117) on the fragile family.
+* 2. Read the PNAS paper (https://www.pnas.org/doi/10.1073/pnas.1915006117) on the fragile family project.
-3. Discuss the implications of the main research output: "the best predictions were not very accurate and were only slightly better than those from a simple benchmark model."
+* 3. Discuss the implications of the main research output: "the best predictions were not very accurate and were only slightly better than those from a simple benchmark model."
-4.1.
-Prediction is a function of what? (e.g., data quality, problem difficulty, algorithm performance) 4.2.
+* 4.1.
+Prediction is a function of what? (e.g., data quality, problem difficulty, algorithm performance)
+* 4.2.
 Does the common task method help examine prediction's value in social science research?

 ## Group activity